pcanz/pPEG/docs/operator-expressions.md

     1+2-3 => (- (+ 1 2) 3)

 The `<infix>` function transforms the rule result into a functional form using the operator symbols to label the ptree nodes.
-The operator symbols replace the rule name, and the `expr` rule name will never appear in the ptree.
+The operator symbols replace the rule name, and the `expr` rule name does not appear in the ptree.

 By default the `<infix>` function generates a left associative ptree without any operator precedence.
 But we can fix that by using a rule name convention for the operator names.
 The `<infix>` function interprets a rule name ending with `_x`, where x is a digit, as a left associative operator with precedence `x`, and an operator rule name ending in `_xR` is right associative.